Hero Image

 Overview

-Dane P. Shikman is an attorney in the San Francisco office of Munger, Tolles & Olson who maintains a diverse practice focusing on complex civil litigation, jury trials and appeals across numerous areas including antitrust, technology and employment law.
+Dane P. Shikman is a trial lawyer and litigator in the San Francisco office of Munger, Tolles & Olson who focuses on high-stakes disputes across numerous areas, including antitrust, trade secret, trademark and employment law.

-Dane is a proud San Francisco native, where he lives today with his wife (Jessi), son (Milo) and dog (Lincoln).
+Dane is a proud San Francisco native, where he lives today with his wife Jessi, their son Milo and their dog Lincoln.

 Background Pattern